emma-baiano/emma-lab/README.md

 ##  Activities

-I document my learning journey here including what I’m exploring, what worked and what didn’t.
+I document my learning journey here, including what I’m exploring, what worked and what didn’t.

 **Activity 1:** Explored Offensive Security basics.
 Learned how to hack a website legally in a safe environment and got a feel for an ethical hacker's job.
-**Activity 2:** Completed a simulation using a virtual machine, via [TryHackMe](https://tryhackme.com/p/emma.bee.me), and used Gobuster Command to brute-force website pages.
+**Activity 2:** Completed a simulation using a virtual machine, via [TryHackMe](https://tryhackme.com/p/emma.bee.me), and used Gobuster (command-line security application) to brute-force website pages.

 ---